 Since the differences between a violin and a fiddle are nuanced, it’s important to make it clear what’s really different between these two instruments, and what’s not.
 We’ve already mentioned that the New Grove’s Dictionary of Music doesn’t make any differences between these two instruments, apart that the term fiddle actually contains violin in itself (and it’s actually larger than the term violin).

-The question still remains – what are those differences?
-We should look at the fiddler’s play style, set-up, and chosen gear if we are to answer this question.
+We should look at the fiddler’s playing style, set-up, and chosen gear if we are to answer this question.

 Fiddlers are known for their innovative playing style that includes fast-paced rhythms, simple sections, and a joyous aura.
 Whenever a fiddler plays, you have an impulse to respond – whether it’s by a simple snapping of fingers, shoe tapping, head nodding, or similar, it’s hard to imagine a person that remains stationary during this type of music.